kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 </div>

 The triples are stored in a GDBMS.
 You can use a [LlamaIndex GraphStore](https://docs.llamaindex.ai/en/stable/community/integrations/graph_stores.html) for this and Kùzu has an implementation; see the [KuzuGraphStore demo here](https://docs.llamaindex.ai/en/stable/examples/index_structs/knowledge_graph/KuzuGraphDemo.html).
 The system extract entities using $Q_{NL}$, using some entity or keyword extractor.
 In the LLamaIndex demos, this is done by using an LLM.
-Speficially, LLM is prompted with the following [prompt](https://github.com/run-llama/llama_index/blob/ce82bd42329b56bca2a6a44e0f690ebedaf1f002/llama_index/prompts/default_prompts.py#L147): `A question is provided below.
+Specifically, LLM is prompted with the following [prompt](https://github.com/run-llama/llama_index/blob/ce82bd42329b56bca2a6a44e0f690ebedaf1f002/llama_index/prompts/default_prompts.py#L147): `A question is provided below.
 Given the question, extract up to {max_keywords}
 keywords from the text....` etc. These keywords are used to extract triples from the GDBMS by using them in the query sent to the GDBMS as shown in the above figure.